Personal liberty laws: Causes

 In 1850, amendments were made to the Fugitive Slave Laws, which made them even more onerous.
-These amendments decreed that the alleged fugitive was not allowed to testify at the hearing and federal marshals were financially liable if they did not execute the warrants or if they allowed fugitives to escape.
+These amendments decreed that the alleged fugitive was not allowed to testify at the hearing—and federal marshals were financially liable if they did not execute the warrants, or if they allowed fugitives to escape.
 The 1850 amendments also provided Commissioners with twice as much compensation, ten dollars verses five dollars, for granting certificates of ownership as for denying them.
 Furthermore, penalties were increased for obstructing slave owners or helping fugitives, and included imprisonment.
-These laws were blatantly unfair, intrusive, and prompted some northern states to introduce the Personal Liberty Laws preemptively to offset the infringements to personal liberties the Fugitive Slave Laws allowed.
+These laws were blatantly unfair and intrusive—and prompted some northern states to introduce the Personal Liberty Laws preemptively to offset the infringements to personal liberties the Fugitive Slave Laws allowed.